bertjan/javamagazine/README.md

 # Java magazine articles
 Overview of articles I (co-)authored for the Dutch Java magazine, published by [NLJUG](www.nljug.org).

-Note for viewing on a mobile device: Github doesn't show the article contents on its mobile site.
-To view an article on mobile, click 'View on Github' and then 'Desktop version'.
+*Note for viewing on a mobile device: Github doesn't show the article contents on its mobile site.
+To view an article on mobile, click 'View on Github' and then 'Desktop version' in the Github UI.*

 ## Pipeline as code - Continuous Delivery pipelines met Jenkins 2
 Published in Java magazine 2016-06.